rsimmons/massif/ops/README.md

 `cd ansible && ./configure.sh`

-### Deploy batch code
+### Deploy backend/batch code

-This is a hacky script to deploy the batch code from local `HEAD`.
+This is a hacky script to deploy the backend code from local `HEAD`.
 It also creates/updates the server virtualenv.

-`./deploy-batch.sh <hostname>`
+`./deploy-backend.sh <hostname>`

 ### Manually run batches on server